ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 ## How do withdrawal payments work? {#how-do-withdrawals-work}

-Once a validator account has a withdrawal address registered, rewards payments for eligible ETH will happen automatically.
+Once a validator account has a withdrawal address registered, reward payments for eligible ETH will start happening automatically.

 Instead of requiring stakers to manually submit a transaction requesting a particular amount of ETH to be withdrawn, withdrawals are designed to automatically transfer out any amount of ETH that is not actively at stake—**no gas required**.